 Coro Pittsburgh seeks to engage the next generation of diverse leaders who have a passion for working across sectors to build a stronger democracy.
+The Fellows progam is a full-time, 9-month leadership development program that immerses participants in capacity-building projects in business, government, and nonprofit organizations.
 Fellows learn how to navigate and create change in urban systems of health, education, economic development, transportation, and government.

-Pittsburgh Fellows are placed in local nonprofit, government, labor, business, and community-based organizations.
+Pittsburgh Fellows are placed in nonprofit, government, labor, and business organizations.
 Placements range from 6 to 30 weeks in length, meaning that Fellows may be placed on a long-term project spanning multiple cycles or on individual projects spanning one project cycle.
 Placements serve as case studies for reflection and application of key cross sector skills.

 Community Consulting Project

 Pittsburgh Fellows participate in a group consulting project on behalf of one of Coro’s partner communities (Wilkinsburg, Homewood, Sto-Rox).
-Fellows spend four “focus weeks” dedicated to research, interviewing and developing partnerships for the consulting project.
-They make an end-of year presentation and leave a legacy document to hand off to future leaders who will build upon what they accomplished.
+Fellows conduct research, interview stakeholders, develop partnerships, and create a legacy document to hand off to future leaders who will build upon their accomplishments.

 Continuing after the Fellowship